tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 \+ **new Validator**(`validate`: function): *[Validator](_validator_.validator.md)*

-The Validator class constructor is kept private to separate the internal `validate` function from the external `run` function.
+The Validator class constructor is kept private to separate the internal `validate` function from the external `check` function.
 The distinction between the two functions is that `validate` returns a `Partial<ValidatorError>` on failure, which contains an unfinished error report.
-When `run` is called on a validator, the relevant series of `validate` calls is made, and then on failure the resulting `Partial<ValidatorError>` is turned into a `ValidatorError` by filling in the missing information.
+When `check` is called on a validator, the relevant series of `validate` calls is made, and then on failure the resulting `Partial<ValidatorError>` is turned into a `ValidatorError` by filling in the missing information.